Newspaper Page Text

 street address.
 The white youth

-beat the Old liady at her own
+beat the Old Lady at her own

-game, through the aid and cunning
+game, through tlie aid and cunning

-of Colonel William: Schley How
+of Colonel William Schley How

-ard, aided by 100 character wit
+ard. aided by 100 character wit

-nesses, on September 30 in a mur
+nesses. on September 30 in a mur

 der trial.
 But now.
 Bell is being